-- If you did not use wizards to configure T-Servers: - a.
-Manually configure two T-Server Application objects as described in "Manual Configuration of T-Server" on page 46. - b.
-Make sure the Switch object is configured for the switch these T-Servers should serve, as described in "Manual Configuration of T-Server" on page 46. - c.
+Wizard If you used wizards to configure T-Servers and selected the warm standby Deployment redundancy type, no additional configuration is required for your T-Servers.
+Manual If you did not use wizards to configure T-Servers: Deployment a.
+Manually configure two T-Server Application objects as described in "Manual Configuration of T-Server" on page 44. b.
+Make sure the Switch object is configured for the switch these T-Servers should serve, as described in "Manual Configuration of T-Server" on page 44. c.
 Modify the configuration of the primary and backup T-Servers as instructed in the following sections.

-After completing the configuration steps, ensure that both T-Servers are installed (see page 58).
+After completing the configuration steps, ensure that both T-Servers are installed (see page 56).